-Here is a short video with some exam tips from Edexcel:
+Here is a short video with tips and advice for exam preparation.

 Carefully identify areas to revise, listen to your teachers and ask them what areas you need to revise on and try to ask their advice as to what is likely to be in the exam.